 "Drawing is the honesty of the art.
 There is no possibility of cheating.
 It is either good or bad.” - Salvador Dali

-Learning to draw can be a creative and stimulating endeavour.
-Whether you’re drawing a face, a landscape, an object, or animals, art is a way to express your creativity.
+Learning to draw can be a creative and stimulating endeavour, but most artists want to better their style.
+Whether you’re drawing a face, a landscape, an object, or animals, art is a way to express your creativity and feel good about yourself when you achieve your very own little masterpiece.

-Here’s how to realistically draw a man from head to toe.
+Here’s how to realistically draw a human being from head to toe.

-What Do You Need to Draw a Man?
+What Do You Need to Draw a Man, Woman or Child?

 Firstly, you don’t need to spend a lot to get started.